faizilham/msc-thesis/main/ch6_collection_extension.typ

   "filter" :: (ann(UT) C[a], (a)-> "Bool" andef {1 |-> efv} union phiEf) -> C[a] andef {1 |-> efv} union phiEf
 $ <eq:CollectionTypeMethod>

-The function `utilizeAll(c)` does not have any utilization status requirement, and simply utilizes the collection `c` as a side effect.
+The function `utilizeAll(c)` does not have any utilization status requirement, and utilizes the collection `c` as a side effect.
 This function is practically the same to `awaitAll` in real cases of deferred call type.
 The `add(c,a)` function requires the collection `c` to have the same utilization status with the added item `a`, which has a parametric utilization status $omega$.
 The added item is then marked as utilized, since we transfer the utilization responsibility to the collection.

 The `map(c,f)` function is quite more complicated.
 It requires the collection `c` to have the same utilization status requirement to the first argument of `f`, and then applies the effect of `f` to the collection.
 The `filter` function is quite similar to `map`, but it requires the collection to be already utilized since we may lose the reference to the filtered values.